YeOldeDM/lets-godot-roguelike/posts/step-3-things.md

 Copy this code and paste it into the Thing script.
 Once you do that you can delete the same code from the Player script.
 It's good practice to preserve any code you move around like this at its original source, until you're sure the original code doesn't belong there anymore.
 Re-writing bad code to make it good code feels great.
 Re-writing good code that gets lost just sucks.

-Now, your Player script should only contain its `_ready` and `_input` functions and their contents.
+Now, your Player script should only contain its `_ready` and `_input` functions and their contents, as well as our custom `step()` function.
 If you tried playing your game at this moment, all your movement code should be broken, of course.
 We just ripped a bunch of code out of our script, and now the remaining code is trying to call functions that no longer exist!
 Why the hell would we ever do that??
 Remember that you moved all that code into another script.
 It's almost as if we're setting ourselves up to have multiple scripts assigned to a single node.
 But as a rule, *a node in the godot engine can only have one script assigned to it*.
 So it must be non-possible for our Player node to utilize both its Player script and a Thing script, right?
 Not quite!

 ##### Extends